RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 ```shell
 input_player1_joypad_index = 0
 ```
-in retroarch.cfg and add the a corresponding line for the other wiimotes.
+in retroarch.cfg and add the corresponding line for the other wiimotes.
 For example you should have the following lines in retroarch.cfg for four wiimotes:
 ```shell
 input_player1_joypad_index = 0
 input_player2_joypad_index = 1